GAJULAVISHAL/foodie/README.md

 - Frontend fetches menu and posts orders to the backend.
 - Backend validates and persists data in PostgreSQL via Prisma.
-- No MongoDB—PostgreSQL holds both menu and order data for simplicity and consistency.
+- PostgreSQL holds both menu and order data for simplicity and consistency.

 ---